$f(Q,L_m)$ gravity, and its cosmological implications: Cosmological models

 \section{Cosmological models}

-In this Section, we will explore various cosmological models based on the $f(Q,L_{m})$ gravity theory.
-The models are determined by specific choices for the functional form of $f\left(Q,L_{m}\right)$.
-To keep our analysis as general as possible, we will assume that the matter in the Universe obeys an equation of state given by $p=(\gamma-1)\rho$ where $p$ is the pressure and $\rho$ is the energy density, $1 \leq \gamma \leq 2$.
-For $\gamma =4/3$, this linear relationship between pressure and energy density describes the behaviour of the radiation in the early Universe, characterized by high density, as well as, for $\gamma =1$, in the present Universe, when the matter density is low.
-However, we will begin our presentation by describing the data sets and the statistical methods used to compare the models with observations.
+In this Section, we will explore various cosmological models based on the $f(Q,\mathcal{L}_m)$ gravity theory.
+The models are determined by specific choices for the functional form of $f\left(Q,\mathcal{L}_m\right)$.
+To keep our analysis as general as possible, we will assume that the matter in the Universe obeys an equation of state given by $p=(\gamma-1)\rho$ where $p$ is the pressure and $\rho$ is the energy density, $0 \leq \gamma \leq 2$.
+For $\gamma =4/3$, this linear relationship between pressure and energy density describes the behavior of the radiation in the early Universe, characterized by high density, as well as, for $\gamma =1$, in the present Universe, when the matter density is low.